Student Essay Prize

 - Please try and organise the essay into a logical succession of headed sections, where possible.

 - The essay should be entirely your own original work and should not have been previously published.
+All essays will be checked for plagiarism and we encourage you to refer to an academic writing handbook such as this one produced by LSHTM for guidance.

 - Please note that if the summary is omitted; the essay will not be considered.